-Also the integration mode (see page 29) can be set using the LEFT and RIGHT keys: press SELECT to choose the integration interval.
-When the numeric value of the integration interval flashes, press RIGHT to set the multiple integration mode or LEFT to set the single integration mode.
+Also the integration mode (see page.
+39) can be set using the LEFT and RIGHT keys: press SELECT to choose the integration interval.
+When the integration interval numeric value flashes press RIGHT to set the multiple integration mode or LEFT to set the single integration mode.
 When the integration mode is set on MULT, the "Tint" symbol flashes.